 The Hidden Jewel + 4 Hot Resort Season Picks

-Hey, I'm Andrea, I write a bunch of the blog content around here, and I'm also a travel writer.
+Hey, I'm Andrea, I write a bunch of the blog content around here.
 I recently had the pleasure of visiting Tom and Ingrid's Costa Rican property, The Hidden Jewel, and here's an overview of my experience.
 Plus, a couple of CF products you're gonna want in your carry-on if you're hitting a hot spot this Winter.

 Last Summer I was looking for a spot to visit in the new year to celebrate my husband’s 40th birthday.
 His only request: somewhere he could surf.
 We were starting to panic in August when we still hadn’t booked a place when one rainy day we got an email from Ingrid and Tom.
 They were now renting their new property in Costa Rica.
 A quick scroll through the Airbnb listing and I was on it.
 I texted them, “We’ll book!
 Right now!”
 Another text went to my sister and brother-in-law, “We’re going to Costa Rica in January and staying at this amazing house - you in?”